 I consider ‘actual coding’ to be similar to what software engineers do, which means ‘actual code’ is in the overlap between software engineering and data science.
 You might be writing the code to solve a data science problem, but you still need to understand how to write functions, make modular code, perform unit tests, and generally follow software engineering best practices.

 There are lots of resources for learning how to do this.
 Since a huge amount of data science work is done in Python, I’d recommend you start with the 5 best books for learning Python.
+Also, try utilizing free online data science courses and bootcamps to learn the basics.

 Coding for Data Science Tools